Mac&Cheese

 Live Telegram Feedback (View)

 1.)
-Staking: Creating a new stake
+Mining: Creating a new Certificate Of Deposit(CD)

-Example: Penalties for 1-Month Stake
+Example: Penalties for 1-Month CD

 Change(extend) Time Deposit(CD) Option

 6.)
-Staking: Transfer Stake To Another Wallet
+Mining: Transfer CD To Another Wallet

-Stakes can be transferred to another wallet.
+Time deposits(CDs) can be transferred to another wallet.

 7.)
-Staking: Stake Marketplace Support
+Mining: CD Marketplace Support

 8.)
-Staking: Stake Division (Partial Transfer, Withdraw,...)
+Mining: CD Division (Partial Transfer, Withdraw,...)

 9.)
-Staking: Pulse Ecosystem Staking
+Mining: Pulse Ecosystem Mining

 Governance Types